fogfish/craft/README.md

 ## Interfaces

-The solution implements two type of interfaces implemented over AWS S3 (1) for definition of cloud resource templates and (2) for business events.
+The solution implements two type of interfaces:
+- AWS S3 for definition of cloud resource templates;
+- AWS EventBridge for "business" events.

 ### Access Management

-The access management is controlled by AWS IAM thought definition of permissions to provisioned S3 bucket.
+The access management is controlled by AWS IAM thought definition of permissions on publishing events to the instances of AWS EventBridge.

-### (1) Templates
+### Templates

 The template is AWS CDK application tailored for your needs, implemented on any supported language.
 See example of [minimalistic template](./examples/template/).
 Upload templates into S3 bucket where they be served.